 TCS on Sale of Goods under section 206C(1H) is effective from 01-10-2020.
 Subsection 1H has been inserted to Section 206C by the Finance Act, 2020.
-In this article i have covered a detailed analysis of Section 206C(1H)- TCS on sales of goods with the help of FAQ.
+In this article i have covered a detailed analysis of Section 206C(1H) with the help of FAQ on TCS on sales of goods U/s 206C(1H).

-Before moving to frequently asked questions on Section 206C(1H), You might be interested in-
+Before moving to frequently asked questions (FAQ) on Section 206C(1H), You might be interested in-

 - Introduction to section Section 206C(1H)- TCS on Sale of Goods